dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 Many computations on constants can be completely evaluated at compile time, reducing the work necessary at run time and enabling other compiler optimizations.
 Errors ordinarily detected at run time can be reported at compile time when their operands are constants, such as integer division by zero, string indexing out of bounds, and any floating-point operation that would result in a non-finite value.

-The results of all arithmetic, logical, and comparison operations applied to constant operands are themselves constants, as are the results of conversions and calls to certain built-in func- tions such as `len`, `cap`, `real`, `imag`, `complex`, and `unsafe.Sizeof` (§13.1).
+The results of all arithmetic, logical, and comparison operations applied to constant operands are themselves constants, as are the results of conversions and calls to certain built-in functions such as `len`, `cap`, `real`, `imag`, `complex`, and `unsafe.Sizeof` (§13.1).

-Since their values are known to the compiler, constant expressions may appear in types, specif- ically as the length of an array type:
+Since their values are known to the compiler, constant expressions may appear in types, specifically as the length of an array type:
 ```go
   const IPv4Len = 4